Harnessing Niagara Falls 1886, 1895, and beyond

 The transformer house.
 The last remaining building from the Adams Power Station.
 The main powerhouse was demolished in 1961.

-The facility in 1941.
+The facility before most of it was demolished.
 The transformer house is seen center-left.

 About